cs01/gdbgui/README.rst

 -----------------
 1. The `pygdbmi library <https://github.com/cs01/pygdbmi>`_ manages gdb as a subprocess, and returns structured data to the frontend.
 2. The `Flask-SocketIO <https://flask-socketio.readthedocs.io/en/latest/>`_ server (Flask+websockets) serves the webpage and provides realtime interactivity.  http/websocket endpoints are available for the browser.
 Each websocket connection (browser tab) runs a pygdbmi-managed instance of gdb.
 A separate coroutine/thread continuously parses and forwards gdb's output to the browser.
-3. The browser manages its ui with mostly vanilla JavaScript and some libraries.
+3. The browser manages its ui with JavaScript, React, and various libraries.

 The main components of gdbgui are